RosterElf Logo

 Quantifying the time cost

-Research consistently shows HR teams spend 40-60% of their time on administrative tasks that could be automated.
-For a business with even one dedicated HR person at $80,000 annually, that represents $32,000-48,000 in potentially recoverable time.
+Research consistently suggests HR teams spend 40-60% of their time on administrative tasks that could be automated.
+For a business with even one dedicated HR person at $80,000 annually, that represents an estimated $32,000-48,000 in potentially recoverable time.
 For small businesses where managers handle HR alongside other duties, the cost is hidden in their reduced capacity for revenue-generating activities.
+Treat these figures as directional estimates — the exact numbers depend on your headcount, turnover, and how paperwork-heavy your current processes are.

 Consider a typical onboarding scenario: